Code-Institute-Submissions/CobraKai/README.md

 * Form with clear instructions on how to sign up
 * Timetable which has times of classes

--features left to implement
+## Features left to implement
+* I would like to add videos in the future

-## Technologies Used
+# Technologies Used
 * I used [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) languages for writing the code in this project.

 * [Google Fonts](https://fonts.google.com) was used to style the font within my project.
 Lato font was used for the text.